 In terms of heat, it's yet another win for AMD.
-With the lower power draw on their processors, they also produce less heat.
+With the lower power draw on their processors, they also have a lower thermal design power which means they produce less heat.
 This translates into their graphics cards, too, which have highly efficient cooling.

 If you are looking for a high-end laptop to do video/photo editing on, you will have to pick one with a dedicated graphics card.
 Intel integrated graphics will not be strong enough for demanding tasks like video editing.